In Malvern we welcome refugees fleeing the conflict in Ukraine and will do what we can, working with our partners, to support them.

 - Garages, garden rooms and such not converted for habitation will not be allowed to be used as such.

 We will not be expecting or requiring properties to meet current building regulations in all regards but take a reasonable approach bearing in mind typical property conditions.

 If we find any issues, we will let you know and give you an opportunity to fix them before your guest arrives.

 Our staff will of course help to reassure you about any worries you might have and will talk to you about, for example, your own support network, your community and any rules/boundaries you might wish to set in advance.

 Once you have told us your guest(s) have arrived our team will also need to carry out a basic welfare check on them to make sure all their needs are being met and if there is any other support they need such as health or care needs.

 We have provided a list of other things for you to consider about your accommodation, that our team may not necessarily be checking.

 The money will be paid by bank transfer each month and is paid in arrears.
-The payment process starts once you let us know your guest(s) has arrived.
-Payments are made for up to 12 months.
+The payment process starts once you let us know your guest(s) has arrived and we have confirmation that all your checks have been passed.

-We will carry out regular checks that your guests are still staying with you and you must inform us as soon as they leave so that we can stop your payments.
+We will carry out regular checks to make sure your guests are still staying with you and you must inform us as soon as they leave so that we can stop your payments.

 We reserve the right to reclaim money from anyone who fails to tell us their guest(s) have left their accommodation and continues to claim the monthly payment.